 - Be prepared to listen with non-judgment.

-- Really attempt to hear the person and learn about their needs.
+Attempt to hear the person and learn about their needs.
 Try to keep an open mind and open heart.

-- Caution with assumptions.
+- Caution with assumptions

-- Our mind has a tendency to make assumptions about conflict situations based on our own past hurts or insecurities.
+Our mind has a tendency to make assumptions about conflict situations based on our own past hurts or insecurities.
 Be mindful that these assumptions may or may not reflect reality or the whole truth of the situation.

 Work hard to understand the other person’s view point.
 This will go a long way in dissipating tension right from the start.

 - Recognize we all have been wounded in life.

-- We’ve all been affected by past hurts.
+We’ve all been affected by past hurts.
 Remember that we often don’t know the whole story coming from another person.
 Pain gathers in our “pain pockets” which can hamper our own mental judgments and our ability to act with compassion and clarity.

-- Understand possible triggers for you and the other person.
+- Understand possible triggers for you and the other person

-- Ask yourself; “can I offer deep compassion to the other person when their triggers are hit”.
+Ask yourself; “can I offer deep compassion to the other person when their ‘triggers’ are hit”.
 Try to remember how sensitive you feel when you get triggered.

-- Take responsibility for possibly hurting someone (even if unintentional).
+- Take responsibility for possibly hurting someone (even if unintentional)

-- Stating that you are sorry for making another person feel a certain way, can be extremely powerful in effective and compassionate conflict resolution.
+Stating that you are sorry for making another person feel a certain way, can be extremely powerful in effective and compassionate conflict resolution.

-- This is not about blame for you or the other person, it’s about facilitating healing for you and all involved.
+This is not about blame for you or the other person, it’s about facilitating healing for you and all involved.
 This step is important even if you have been deeply hurt in the conflict as well.

-This takes incredible strength-but is essential in order to turn the tide on conflict and pain with others.
+This takes incredible strength, but is essential in order to turn the tide on conflict and pain with others.